Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Closing and funding

-We help families sell inherited homes, estate properties, and long-time family homes across Frisco, Plano, Preston Hollow, North Dallas, and nearby communities.
+Bale Real Estate Group helps families sell inherited homes, estate properties, vacant homes, relocation properties, luxury homes, and long-time family residences throughout Frisco, Plano, Allen, McKinney, Prosper, Preston Hollow, North Dallas, and the surrounding Greater Dallas area.

 Helpful Videos for Sellers